xavsant/brent_crude_prices/ANALYSIS.md

 > LSTM model(s) performance will vary across runs

-By decluttering the feature set, we see a noticeable improvement in the performance of these two models.
+By decluttering the feature set, I found a noticeable improvement in the performance of these two models.

-For a better understanding of the improvement gained from dimensionality reduction, we can compare the difference between the LSTM model's Validation Plot and its Actual vs Predicted Plot.
+For a better understanding of the improvement gained from dimensionality reduction, we could compare the difference between the LSTM model's Validation Plot and its Actual vs Predicted Plot.

 **Original LSTM Validation Plot**<br>
 ![LSTM Actual vs Predicted Plot](./visuals/lstm_validation_plot.png)